 In just 160 days you'll have plants up to 4 feet tall that can produce dozens and dozens of delicious ripe Ghost Peppers that you can enjoy in all of your favorite dishes!

-You will receive 100 premium imported seeds from Assam India per jar, sealed in a clear stand up pouch.
+You will receive 15 premium imported seeds from Assam India per jar, sealed in a clear stand-up pouch.
 Satisfaction guaranteed!

 Where do you live?
 What is the average temperature where they are growing?
 Have you checked the soil acidity?
 Are they in direct sunlight for most of the day?

-These are all very important variables when trying to grow on of the hottest peppers in the world.
+These are all very important variables when trying to grow one of the hottest peppers in the world.

 We have hundreds of plants growing from the very same seeds you can purchase here but the plants need to be kept warm and the soil acidity level above 6.5.